emonson/env_monitor_transform/README.md

 Start by [downloading the appropriate Miniconda installer](https://conda.io/miniconda.html) for Python 3 (as opposed to Python 2).
 This will most likely be a 64-bit version, as most operating systems now are 64-bit.
 You can choose to install Miniconda for just you, or for any users on your system.
-If you just install it for you, you won't even need admin privileges.
+If you just install it for you -- and I would recommend that -- you won't even need admin privileges.

 After that, all you should need for these scripts that isn't included with Python itself is Pandas.
-So, in the Anaconda Prompt (somewhere under yor start menu on Windows), type:
+So, in the Anaconda Prompt (somewhere under your start menu on Windows), type:

 ```
 conda install pandas